Strategic Management Society: Strategic Management Journal

-The Strategic Management Journal has, since its establishment in 1980, been the official journal of the Strategic Management Society.
-It is published in 13 issues per year by Wiley-Blackwell and the editors-in-chief are Richard A. Bettis, Will Mitchell, and Edward J. Zajac.
+Since its establishment in 1980, The Strategic Management Journal has been the official journal of the Strategic Management Society.
+It is published in 13 issues per year by Wiley-Blackwell and the current Co-Editors are Rajshree Agarwal, University of Maryland, USA, Mary Benner University of Minnesota, USA, Vibha Gaba INSEAD, Singapore, and Brian Silverman University of Toronto, Canada.
 According to the Journal Citation Reports, the journal has a 2012 impact factor of 3.367.

 Key topics discussed in the journal are strategic resource allocation; organization structure; leadership; entrepreneurship and organizational purpose; methods and techniques for evaluating and understanding competitive, technological, social, and political environments; planning processes; and strategic decision processes.

 Strategic Entrepreneurship Journal

 The Strategic Entrepreneurship Journal is a quarterly publication of the Strategic Management Society.
 It was established in 2007 and is published by Wiley-Blackwell.
-The editors-in-chief are Jay Barney, Mike Wright, Rajshree Agarwal, and G. T. Lumpkin.
+The editors-in-chief are Peter Klein Baylor University, USA, Yong Li University of Nevada Las Vegas, USA, and David Sirmon University of Washington, USA.
 According to the Journal Citation Reports, the journal has a 2012 impact factor of 1.205.

 The journal covers practice of managing organizations as they deal with entrepreneurial processes and the inevitable changes and transformations that result in ten theme areas: